School Science Lessons

 Acetamide

-Acetamide, CH3CONH2, C2H5NO, ethanamide, acetic acid amide, is colourless crystals, mouse odour, low toxicity, but may cause skin irritation.
+Acetamide, CH3CONH2, C2H5NO, ethanamide, acetic acid amide, colourless crystals, mouse odour, low toxicity, skin irritation.

 It is formed from condensation of acetic acid with ammonia, and it is used as solvent.